spryker/spryker-docs/docs/dg/dev/best-practices/project-nfr-templates/monitorable-process-guidelines.md

     link: docs/dg/dev/best-practices/project-nfr-templates/process-documentation-guidelines.html
 ---

-{% info_block warningBox "Warning" %}

-This document provides a set of guidelines for project development, intended as a flexible template and starting point for development teams striving for high-quality software.
-While these guidelines offer a default ruleset, it's imperative to tailor them to meet the specific requirements and commitments of each project.
+This document provides guideline templates for development teams striving for high-quality software.
+These templates are flexible and serve as a starting point, so make sure to adjust them to your project's requirements.
 Defining and following these guidelines may be necessary to fulfill project Service Level Agreements (SLAs), with each guideline explicitly outlining the responsible team.
 Alignment with all involved teams is essential for ensuring a functioning concept.

-{% endinfo_block %}

 Enable your Operations Team to track and correlate issues within deployed applications by implementing the following practices:
 - Ensure comprehensive logging mechanisms for capturing relevant events and errors.